 Safety and well–being of students is everyone's concern.
 Students should be treated with respect and dignity.
 Hazing is inconsistent with the University's core values and will not be tolerated.
 However, to be effective in combating hazing, everyone must be a partner – parents, family, friends, advisors, faculty, staff, roommates, and coaches.

 Often, an individual may be concerned about behavior that he/she knows or suspects is happening in an organization.
 Could the behavior be considered hazing?
 Is it “normal”?
 Is it harmless?
 What, if anything, should be done?

-There is nothing quite so difficult for parents as receiving a phone call from their children describing hazing activities that they are enduring.
+There is nothing quite so difficult for parents as receiving a phone call from their student describing hazing activities that they are enduring.
 Inevitably, the students do not want the parents to notify anyone in authority.
 Despite everything, they want to be a part of their organization or team and don’t want anyone to “get in trouble”.
 What should you do as a parent?
-The physical well being of your children is by far the most important thing.
-If you think your child is in immediate danger, call the Ann Arbor Police Department.
+The physical well being of your student is by far the most important thing.
+If you think your student is in immediate danger, call the Ann Arbor Police Department.
 If the decision is not so obvious, check out “Resources” and “How to Report” on this website.

 As a peer, you may observe or have a friend or sibling confide in you about hazing activities in his/her organization or team.
 Even activities that may seem more stupid than harmful can always escalate into something major.
 Hopefully, you will do the right thing and take action.
 Initially, that may mean trying to empower your friend to stand up to the hazing and lead others in the same position to stick together.
 No organization or team will want to lose all of its new members or some of its players.
 Please check out “Resources” and “How to Report” on this website.